Get the Recipes

-Yet sous vide–style precision cooking often takes place well below the 140°F mark, in excess of four hours, and my own recommendation for cooking chicken falls in the 145–150°F range, well below the 165°F target we've all learned.
+Yet sous vide–style precision cooking often takes place well below the 140°F mark, in excess of four hours, and my own recommendation for cooking chicken falls in the 145–150°F (63–66°C) range, well below the 165°F target we've all learned.
 What gives?
-Is it still safe to eat?
+Is my sous vide chicken still safe to eat?

 What the USDA is looking for is a 7.0 log10 relative reduction in salmonella bacteria in chicken.
 That is, a reduction that ensures that out of every 10,000,000 bacteria living on that piece of chicken to start, only one will survive.

 Take a look at this simplified chart I drew using data from the USDA's guide.